kmayerb/tcrdist2/README.md

 **tcrdist2** was designed to work with [Pandas](https://vimeo.com/59324550) DataFrames.
 Therefore, you may find it useful to work interactively with ipython.
-We are working on provided an ipython notebook with example instructions [instructions_api.ipyn](https://github.com/kmayerb/tcrdist2/blob/API2/instructions_api.ipynb)
+We are working on providing an ipython notebook with example instructions [instructions_api.ipyn](https://github.com/kmayerb/tcrdist2/blob/API2/instructions_api.ipynb)

 ## Example 1: tcrdist2 on a single receptor sequence